-You can use the Dolby CP950/CP950A Universal Serial Bus (USB) port to perform specific functions by inserting a USB storage device (flash drive) that contains a specifically named file or folder in the root of the USB device.
-Supported file systems are file allocation table (FAT) and FAT32.
+You can use the Dolby CP950/CP950A USB port to perform specific functions by inserting a USB storage device (flash drive) that contains a specifically named file or folder in the root of the USB device.
+Supported file systems are FAT and FAT32.
 USB version 3.0 devices are supported, but older USB devices may also function correctly.
 Mechanical hard drives are not supported, as these devices draw more power than the Dolby CP950/CP950A USB port can provide.